Vinnytsia State Pedagogical University: Institute of foreign languages

-The institute of foreign languages effectively realizes educational and scientific potential for providing flexible, dynamic, and rigorous preparation of specialists, which will provide an opportunity to satisfy the requirements of personality in getting proper educational and qualifying levels in accordance with their capabilities.
+The institute of foreign languages provides educational and scientific potential for preparation of specialists, which provides an opportunity to satisfy the requirements of personality in getting proper educational and qualifying levels in accordance with their capabilities.

-Annually the students of institute obtain grants on studies abroad.
-Quite a bit graduating students of institute continued studies in the Institute of master's degree in foreign universities.
+The students obtain grants on studies abroad.
+Some graduating students of the institute continue studies in the Institute of master's degree in foreign universities.